Whether you’re searching for a gluten-free alternative or want to try something new, we prepared the best gluten-free pasta in the UK in 2023.

 Whole grain pasta has fewer calories, vitamins and minerals than white, refined pasta, making it a healthier option.
 In addition, whole grains are rich in fibre and slow-release carbohydrates, which will keep you feeling fuller for longer.

-The gluten-free trend has continued to grow over recent years, and with more options than ever before, it’s easier to stay on track without sacrificing your favourite dishes.
+The gluten-free trend has continued to grow into 2023 over recent years, and with more options than ever before, it’s easier to stay on track without sacrificing your favourite dishes.